zfz1120/LearningNotes/Robotics/Modern Robotics Mechanics planning control/docs/机器人学之刚体运动算法（C语言）.md

 	void VecToso3(double omg[3], double so3Mat[3][3]);

 	/**
 	*@brief			Description:Returns the 3-vector corresponding to the 3×3 skew-symmetric matrix so3mat.
-	*@param[in]		name
+	*@param[in]		so3Mat		the 3×3 skew-symmetric matrix so3mat.
-	*@param[out]	name
+	*@param[out]	omg			the 3-vector.
 	*@note:
 	*@waring:
 	*/
 	void so3ToVec(double so3Mat[3][3], double omg[3]);

 	/**
-	*@brief Description:Extracts  the unit rotation axis omghat and the corresponding rotation angle theta from exponential coordinates omghat*theta for rotation, expc3.
+	*@brief			Description:Extracts  the unit rotation axis omghat and the corresponding rotation angle theta from
+	*				exponential coordinates omghat*theta for rotation, expc3.
 	*@param[in]		expc3
 	*@param[out]	omghat		the unit vector of rotation axis .
 	*@param[out]	theta		rotation angle.